hli226/mvnimpute/README.md

-The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have missing and censoring simultaneously; or it can have either only missing or censored values). **NOTE: To correctly install this package, you have to update the R software to at least 3.6.0.**
+The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have missing and censoring simultaneously; or it can have either only missing or censored values).
+You can either install this package directly from GitHub (R &gt;= 3.6.0) or from local source file.

 ## Installation

+### From GitHub

 You can install **mvnimpute** package in development version from [GitHub](https://github.com) with: